 To set your company up for success, the first thing you need to do is learn the OKR method and organize your capabilities regarding OKR execution.
 This involves a few things:

-- Have key stakeholders (executives, managers, etc.) undergo OKR training.
-Learn the best practices, key terminology, common mistakes, and look through OKR examples to get a good sense of how they work in action.
+- Have key stakeholders (executives, managers, etc.) undergo OKR training covering best practices, key terminology, common mistakes, and OKR examples to get a good sense of how they work in action

 Then, you will need to determine your OKR framework: